memfault/interrupt/_drafts/practical_zephyr_01_kconfig.md

 endmenu
 ```

-The skeleton of this `Kconfig` file is well explained in the [official documentation](https://docs.zephyrproject.org/latest/develop/application/index.html#application-cmakelists-txt):
+The skeleton of this `Kconfig` file is well explained in [step 4 in the "Application CMakeLists.txt" section in the official documentation](https://docs.zephyrproject.org/latest/develop/application/index.html#application-cmakelists-txt):

 The statement _"mainmenu"_ defines a custom text that is used as our `Kconfig` main menu.
 It is shown, e.g., as a title in the build target `menuconfig`.
 We'll see this in a moment when we'll build our target and launch `menuconfig`.